redis/docs/content/operate/kubernetes/re-clusters/expand-pvc.md

 You can track the progress by monitoring the status of the REC and PersistentVolumeClaim objects.

-The REC status will correspond to the status of one or more PVCs, and will reflect if they resizing is successful or failed.
+The REC status will correspond to the status of one or more PVCs, and will reflect if the resizing is successful or failed.

 While the resizing is in progress, the status will be: